Last updated: May 4, 2026

 How many children can I care for without a daycare license in West Virginia?

-Informal/Relative Family Child Care Homes caring for up to 3 children under age 13 (not counting the provider’s own children) qualify for a simplified registration process rather than a full license.
-If you care for 4 or more unrelated children in your home, you must be fully licensed as a Family Child Care Home (4-6 children) or Family Child Care Facility (7-12 children).
+The Informal/Relative Family Child Care Home registration covers up to 3 unrelated children under age 13 (not counting your own children).
+This is a simplified registration, not a full license.
+If you care for 4 or more unrelated children in your home, you need a full Family Child Care Home license (4-6 children) from the Bureau for Family Assistance.
+Operating above your licensed capacity is a violation subject to enforcement action.

 More West Virginia Business Guides